List of the United States Army munitions by supply catalog designation: Packing box stripes

-Commercial Shotgun Shell Packing Box
+Commercial shotgun shell packing box

 A wooden or fiberboard box with a waterproof tarpaper lining designed to transport and carry shotgun shells.
-It held 20 × 25-shell cartons (500 total shells) of 12 gauge ammunition and weighed around 65 lbs (Dimensions: 15" Length × 10.375" Width × 9.75" Height; Volume: 0.88 Cubic Feet).
-Guard shells had either a brass base (base only) with a full paper hull or partial brass case (1" long) and a long paper hull.
-Combat shells had either a partial brass case (1" long) with a long paper hull or a full (2.75" long) brass case and no paper hull.
+It held 20 × 25-shell cartons (500 total shells) of 12 gauge ammunition and weighed around 65 lbs (Dimensions: 15" Length × 10.375" Width × 9.75" Height; Volume: 0.88 Cubic Feet).Guard shells had either a brass base (base only) with a full paper hull or partial brass case (1" long) and a long paper hull.Combat shells had either a partial brass case (1" long) with a long paper hull or a full (2.75" long) brass case and no paper hull.
 Sporting shells (used for trap shooting or hunting) either had a brass base with a full paper hull or a partial brass case (1/2" long) and a long paper hull.

-Ammunition Crate
+Ammunition crate

 A metal-strapped wooden packing crate designed to be thrown away that replaced the Ammunition Packing Box.
 They were made of plain, unpainted wood and had its lettering, AIC code, and symbols stamped on in black ink.
 They were carried by a horizontal rectangular wooden bar fastened to the pair of vertical wooden reinforcing struts on each end.
 Some crate contractors looped a semi-circular piece of thick rope through a hole in each reinforcing strut for use as a flexible handle.
 Other contractors used a folding two-strut metal handle fastened between the reinforcing struts for heavier loads.

 The cartons of ammunition inside were originally grouped and packed in corrugated cardboard boxes.
 The boxes were then coated and sealed in a waterproof wax coating to keep the ammunition inside from being affected by the environment.
 There were 2 boxes per crate and they were loaded in the crate sideways so the bullets would fly off to the sides rather than through the top or bottom.
 The weatherproofing was found to be ineffective, so the cardboard boxes were replaced by hermetically-sealed ammunition cans ("spam cans") in the autumn of 1943.